Research

 Working Papers

-Political Responses to Hate Crimes (New! with Hantao Wu)
+Political Responses to Hate Crimes, submitted (New! with Hantao Wu)

 Funding: Arnold Ventures Planning Grant ($94,300), Abdala Fieldwork Grant ($6,040), IED Student Research Grant ($3,000), and CISS Summer Mini-Research Grant ($2,000)

-This paper investigates how targeted groups respond politically to hate crimes occurred in their local communities.
-We combine incident-level administrative data on hate crimes in Los Angeles County from 2014 to 2022 with L2 individual voter files, leveraging the hyperlocal variation in the location and timing of these incidents.
-Our findings reveal that serious anti-Hispanic hate crimes result in a 1.6 percentage point increase in voter turnout among nearby Hispanic voters compared to their White counterparts.
-This mobilization effect is primarily driven by communities with a high Hispanic population density and the presence of Hispanic advocacy and community service organizations.
-We find no evidence of changes in the voter registration or migration patterns.
-Additionally, we show that hate crimes change voters' policy preferences on combating crime and affirmative action.
-Lastly, we find that more Hispanic candidates are running for city offices in cities that have experienced hate crimes.
-However, we do not find significant changes in political participation among Black and American Asian communities following anti-Black and anti-Asian hate crimes, respectively.
+We investigate how targeted groups react politically to racially motivated hate crimes within their communities.
+Combining incident-level administrative data on hate crimes in Los Angeles County from 2014 to 2022 with individual voter files, we exploit the hyperlocal variation in the geography and timing of these crimes.
+We find that serious anti-Hispanic hate crimes increase voter turnout among nearby Hispanics by 1.6 percentage points compared to nearby Whites.
+Communities with dense Hispanic populations and Hispanic advocacy and community service organizations are primarily responsible for this mobilization effect.
+Moreover, we demonstrate that hate crimes are associated with shifts in voters' policy preferences, particularly in the areas of crime prevention and affirmative action.
+Despite this, we do not find any significant differences in political participation among Black and Asian American communities following anti-Black and anti-Asian hate crimes, respectively.
+Los Angeles County's large Hispanic population and extensive network of community organizations may play an important role in fostering mobilization.

 Host Favoritism and Talent Selection: Evidence from Chinese Science Olympiads, revise & resubmit at Journal of Law, Economics, and Organization (with Justin Hong)